Rheta Childe Dorr: European correspondent

 Dorr dropped out of the Socialist Party over its opposition to American entry into World War I and her belief that the organization favored the "tyranny" of a German victory in the conflict.
 Nevertheless, Dorr for a time retained a faith in the cause of socialism, only abandoning her allegiance to that idea in the early 1920s, following her experiences in revolutionary Russia and Czechoslovakia.

 Dorr worked as a European correspondent for the New York Evening Mail, with her writing syndicated to numerous other papers.
 In addition to her journalism, Dorr wrote two popular books on the European situation, including an account of the overthrow of the regime of Tsar Nicholas II entitled Inside the Russian Revolution, published in 1917, and The Soldier's Mother in France, published in 1918.

 Dorr returned to Washington, D.C., after the end of the war and planned to go on a tour of the United States to conduct research for a series of magazine articles.
 This plan was cut short, however, when in late in the night of November 18, 1919, Dorr was hit by a motorcycle and was hospitalized with a broken arm and other serious injuries.
 The accident effectively ended the active period of Dorr's life, leaving a lasting impact on her memory and health.

 From 1920 Dorr became active in Republican Party politics, working on the Presidential campaign of Warren G. Harding and becoming a member of the Women's National Republican Club.
 Her personal politics became increasingly conservative in her later years.
 She made several trips to Europe in an effort to regain her health, from which she wrote several articles for the American press as a foreign correspondent.
+On one of those trips, she visited G.I.
+Gurdjieff's Institute for the Harmonious Development of Man, in France.
+She witnessed what she called the "rare dancing shown by Gurdjieff's pupils," and published, in the U.S., an article that described those dances.

 In 1922 Dorr assisted Anna Vyrubova with the writing of her memoir, My Memories of the Russian Court.
 Thereafter Dorr wrote her own memoir, A Woman of Fifty, published in 1924.
 Dorr moved from her autobiography to a biography of Susan B. Anthony, published in 1928, and completed her publishing activity in 1929 with a tome on the question of prohibition.